hashicorp/raft-wal/README.md

 #### Index Frame

-An index frame payload is an array of uint32 file offsets for the records.
+An index frame payload is an array of `uint32` file offsets for the correspoinding records.
 The first element of the array contains the file offset of the frame containing the first entry in the segment and so on.

-`Length` is used to indicate the length in bytes of the array (i.e. number of entries in the segments is Length/4).
+`Length` is used to indicate the length in bytes of the array (i.e. number of entries in the segments is `Length/4`).

 Index frames are written only when the segment is sealed and a commit frame follows to validate the final write.